Imaging Services at Sarah D. Culbertson Memorial Hospital incorporates state-of-the-art imaging in a personalized and

 - Quiet Technology to reduce acoustic noise

 In addition, this new system delivers uncompromised Imaging capability to help your physician make a definitive diagnosis.
 Experience the balance of advanced technology and comfort during your next MRI exam.

-The MRI mobile unit visits Culbertson Memorial Hospital each Wednesday and Saturday.
+The MRI mobile unit visits Culbertson Memorial Hospital every Wednesday and Saturday.
 To schedule an appointment, please call Culbertson at (217) 322-4321, ext.
 5271.